sherzberg/wercker-step-slack-notify/readme.md

 * `username` - The bot username.
 * `icon_url` | `icon_emoji` - The icon to use for this bot.
+* `passed_message` - The message which will be shown on a passed build or deploy.
+* `failed_message` - The message which will be shown on a failed build or deploy.

 Example
 --------